KaterynaMeleshko/kateryna-blog/content/authors/admin/_index.md

 ---
 ## About Me

 I am a student and have recently started the PiBS program in the field of computer science.
 At this stage, I am actively familiarizing myself with modern technologies and practical aspects of working in IT, striving to develop professional skills and deepen theoretical knowledge.
+This blog will be used for weekly reports to track progress and self-reflection, as well as for documenting modules and related work.